What makes the Cambridge course in History and Modern Languages so special?

 Can you tell me more about the History and Modern Languages Fellows?

 You can apply with a variety of relevant examination qualifications, and these do not necessarily have to include both languages and history; we will expect you to demonstrate an interest in both subjects and we will assess you on your potential to succeed in them.
-A-level (or equivalent) in the relevant language is essential (except Russian, which can be studied from scratch, although we would like to see some evidence of linguistic ability).
+A-Level/IB Higher level (or equivalent) is required for the languages to be studied post-A level; and evidence of language ability for the languages studied from scratch.

 Can I take a gap year?

-What does the application process involve and how should I prepare?
+What does the application process involve and how can I prepare?

-Applicants for post-A-level languages will also take an at-interview written assessment in College, based on a short text in English that we will supply.
+Applicants for post-A-level languages will also take a written language assessment in College while at interview, based on a short text in English that we will supply.
 This hour-long assessment is designed to assess writing skills in a foreign language, the ability to understand an intellectual argument, and to write in English.
 No special preparation or prior knowledge is required.
-Applicants for Russian from scratch will be assessed for language aptitude in interview.
-Applicants for other languages will read a short text in the language before their interview, for discussion with the interviewers.

 Where can I find out more?